NickNevzorov/firebird-odbc-driver-2/README.md

-# Firebird OBDC driver v2
+# Firebird ODBC driver v2

 Fork of Firebird ODBC 2.0.5.156 with some fixes and build under VC2022.